yukoba/nd4j/getstarted.md

 ###Dependencies

 For your POM, you need to specify two dependencies, which are detailed in the [Readme](https://github.com/SkymindIO/nd4j/blob/master/README.md).

-The API, like so:
+The API, for one:

 	 <dependency>
 	   <groupId>org.nd4j</groupId>